thescientist13/HP_Stuff/src/content/docs/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_H.md

 forefathers.
 I do, in fact posit that these changes would be inheritable, just as Original Sin is inheritable.

-The nephilim should not exist.
-By way of analogy:  The child born out of wedlock has right to a married mother and father.
-His/her parents, however, are *not* married, and God does not intervene in human history to fix this.
-Occasionally God rectifies this, in part, by giving the child adoptive parents who take the place of the biological parents who were not able to do so.
-That is not guaranteed however, and even when it does happen, is sometimes not a perfect solution.
-Analogy is always suspect - it always fails to explain at least as much as it explains.
-My point is that the just as the child in my example did not experience justice, in this life, the nephilim also stand outside of the direct path of salvation history, in this life.
-God will deal with them separately from humanity.

-Do the nephilim have a future looking forward to salvation, united with God?
-History shows that some are capable of heroic virtue, and reason tells us that a just God will reward this.
-God has not, however, chosen to reveal to us either way what He intends for to be the common, or average, fate of the nephilim.
-Certainly He has allowed His angels to deal with them much more harshly than He allows any in the spiritual world, fallen or unfallen, to deal with humanity.
-This work of fiction is not intended to be a work of theology, if it were, it would fail utterly, as much of it would be *really bad* theology.
-It is meant to entertain.

 To play with Mark Twain's words, to the extent that there is any moral to this, it is to show what could happen if a whole series of really bad choices were